 The Interdisciplinary Committee on Curriculum and Instruction offers an interdisciplinary graduate program leading to the Ph.D. degree in Curriculum and Instruction.
-Areas of concentration are as follows: curriculum studies, early childhood education, educational media and computers, elementary education, English education, exercise and wellness education, music education, physical education, reading education, science education, and special education.
+Areas of concentration are as follows: curriculum studies, early childhood education, educational media and computers, elementary education, educational media and computers, elementary education, English education, exercise and wellness education, music education, physical education, reading education, science education, and special education.
 The interdisciplinary committee sets guidelines and supervises programs of study, while an executive committee, appointed by the Dean of the College of Education and the dean of the Graduate College, has primary responsibility for the operation of the program.
 It is composed of faculty representing the various concentrations.